Znack/haskell-tools/coinmetrics-export/README.md

 * textual series of PostgreSQL-compatible INSERT or UPSERT statements
 * binary Avro format (suitable for uploading data to Google BigQuery)
 * ElasticSearch JSON format (for `bulk` API)
+* RabbitMQ JSON messages in specified host, queue and exchange

 The smallest exportable unit is a blockchain's block.
 In case of SQL every source block is exported as a database row.
 Block's transactions are usually stored in `ARRAY`-typed field of block's row.